 If you feel, like I do, that you need to nurture them a bit more, consider the benefits of gardening.
 The garden is a fantastic stimulating space to nurture your children, both intellectually and emotionally.
 There are many ways that the garden can be a wonderful learning space for your children.

-It Highlights Family Time
+Gardening with Children Highlights Family Time

-It Teaches Them Responsibility
+Gardening Teaches Children Responsibility

 I’m sure you’ve heard that daily chores are good for children.
 Consider gardening as a great opportunity to teach responsibility.
 Spend time daily: watering, weeding, planting and pruning.
 The benefits of hard work will be seen in the beauty of the garden and the wonderful fruits and vegetables that your child gets to pick.
 There are very few things as rewarding as working with your hands, and being able to eat your rewards is even more fulfilling!

-It Teaches The Benefits of Horticulture
+Children Learn The Benefits of Horticulture

 As a society, we have lost the connection we used to have with plants and animals.
 Learning the basics of plant care is such a great skill to teach your children.
 Some of these concepts include: companion planting, growing food and working with your hands.
 These basic skills can lead to a lifelong love of nature and the outdoors.
-It’s such an important interest to cultivate if we want to raise out children to love the world around us.
+It’s such an important interest to cultivate if we want to raise our children to love the world around us.

 Depending on where you live, gardening may be the closest your child can get to nature.
 Getting your children into gardening may seem daunting, but gardening helps your children to develop essential skills.
 While it’s fantastic for their body management skills, motor skills, and their sensory stimulation, gardening is a fantastic tool to provide a sense of calmness.

 It Allows Them To Play Outside

 So many children spend a lot of time in front of screens.
 Getting them outside for an hour has numerous positive impacts on their health.
 It is absolutely important to get our children outside running and playing.
 Gardening gets children outdoors, which always seems to turn into a game.

 There are so many benefits to gardening.
-Learning to nurture a child’s love for gardening, and staying away from screen time can make such a huge difference in our childen’s development.
+Learning to nurture a child’s love for gardening, and staying away from screen time can make such a huge difference in our children’s development.
 If we can get them in touch with nature just a little bit, it can provide them with skills they can use for the rest of their life.